andytianph/TGRS_PCViT/README.md

 ## Updates
 ### 2023.10.18
-Release the initial unofficial implementation of ViTDet with ViT-Base model!
-It obtains 51.1 mAP and 45.5 mAP on detection and segmentation, respectively.
+The codes of the PCViT has been released.
 The weights and logs will be uploaded soon.

 ## Introduction
 This repository contains codes, models and test results for the paper "[PCViT: A Pyramid Convolutional Vision Transformer Detector for Object Detection in Remote-Sensing Imagery](https://ieeexplore.ieee.org/document/10417056)".